-► Go to www.irs.gov/FormW9 for instructions and the latest information.
+Go to www.irs.gov/FormW9 for instructions and the latest information.

-University of Tennessee

-2 Business name/disregarded entity name, if different from above
+Befor Before you begin.
+For guidance related to the purpose of Form W-9, see Purpose of Form , below.
+1 Name of entity/individual.
+An entry is required.
+(For a sole proprietor or disregarded entity, enter the owner's name on line 1, and enter the business/disregar entity's name on line 2.)
+2 Business name/disregarded entity name, if different from above.
 Print or type.
 Specific Instructions on page 3.
-3 Check appropriate box for federal tax classification of the person whose name is entered on line 1.
-Ch following seven boxes.
-Individual/sole proprietor or C Corporation S Corporation Partnership single-member LLC Limited liability company.
-Enter the tax classification (C=C corporation, S=S corporation, P=Partner Note: Check the appropriate box in the line above for the tax classification of the single-member or LLC if the LLC is classified as a single-member LLC that is not disregarded from the owner for U.S. federal tax purposes.
-Otherwise, a sing is disregarded from the owner should check the appropriate box for the tax classification of its own Trust/estate Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): Exempt payee code (if any) Exemption from FATCA reporting code (if any)

-ec ✓ Other (see instructions) ► University (Applies to accounts maintained outside the U.S.)

-5 Address (number, street, and apt. or suite no.) See instructions.
-Requester's name a nd address (optional)
+3a Check the appropriate box for federal tax classification of the entity/individual whose name is entered only one of the following seven boxes.
+Individual/sole proprietor C corporation S corporation Partnership LLC.
+Enter the tax classification (C = C corporation, S = S corporation, P = Partnership) .
+Note: Check the "LLC" box above and, in the entry space, enter the appropriate code (C, S, or P) for classification of the LLC, unless it is a disregarded entity.
+A disregarded entity should instead check box for the tax classification of its owner.
+Other (see instructions) Trust/estate Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): Exempt payee code (if any) Exemption from Foreign Account Tax Compliance Act (FATCA) reporting code (if any) 3b If on line 3a you checked "Partnership" or "Trust/estate," or checked "LLC" and entered "P" as its tax and you are providing this form to a partnership, trust, or estate in which you have an ownership in this box if you have any foreign partners, owners, or beneficiaries.
+See instructions , (Applies to accounts maintained outside the United States.)
+See 5 Address (number, street, and apt. or suite no.).
+See instructions.
+Requester's nar and address (optional) 6 City, state, and ZIP code 7 List account number(s) here (optional) Par t I Taxpayer Identification Number (TIN)

-See UT Conference S

-6 City, state, and ZIP code PO Box 2648

-Knoxville, TN 37996 Knoxville, TN 3 37901

-7 List account number(s) here (optional)

-Par t I Taxpayer Identification Number (TIN)

 Enter your TIN in the appropriate box.
-The TIN provided must match the name given on line 1 to av oid Social sec urity number
+The TIN provided must match the name given on line 1 to avoid backup withholding.

-backup withholding.
 For individuals, this is generally your social security number (SSN).
 However, for a resident alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
 For other entities, it is your employer identification number (EIN).
 If you do not have a number, see How to get a TIN, later.

-So Social security number
+o avoid Social security number

-- -
+er, for a ner o get a or - -

-or

-Em ploy er id entif icati on n umb er
+Em ploy er id entif icati on n umb ber

+ime and -

 Note: If the account is in more than one name, see the instructions for line 1.
-Also see What Name and Number To Give the Requester for guidelines on whose number to enter.
+See also What Name and Number To Give the Requester for guidelines on whose number to enter.

-Certification Part II
+Part II Certification